Idun0/kernel_module/README.md

 This cookbook will aid in adding/removing kernel modules from a running system, and ensure they're loaded at system boot.

+## Deprecation

-NOTE: The kernel_module resource is now built into Chef 14.3 and later.
-When Chef 15.3 is released July 2019 this cookbook will be deprecated as all supported releases of Chef will include this resource.
+The kernel_module resource is now built into Chef 14.3 and later.
+All future development of this resource will take place int he chef-client codebase, but this cookbook will remain for those on older chef-client releases.

 ## Requirements